ohjay/pesto_check/README.md

 # pesto_check
 We all know that [pesto](https://upload.wikimedia.org/wikipedia/commons/thumb/c/c9/BasilPesto.JPG/1920px-BasilPesto.JPG) is the greatest and most heavenly of all sauces... but where to get it?
-This program offers a solution [for residents of the UC Berkeley area], by scraping the websites of nearby restaurants known to occasionally offer dishes with pesto.
+This program offers a solution [for residents of the UC Berkeley area], by scraping the websites of nearby restaurants known to occasionally offer dishes containing pesto.
 Currently-searched businesses include UCB dining commons, Cheese Board, and Sliver Pizzeria.

 To run, simply download all of the files and run the command `python3 search.py` through the command line.
 Note that the only platform that pesto_check currently supports is OS X, because that is the only platform to which the lead (and only) developer has current access.